cran/shiny2docker/README.md

     instructions to install system dependencies, R packages, and launch the Shiny app.

 3.  **Set Up Continuous Integration (Optional)**:

-    If you use GitLab, run `set_gitlab_ci()` to copy the pre-configured GitLab CI file into your project.
+    - If you use GitLab, run `set_gitlab_ci()` to copy the pre-configured GitLab CI file into your project.
 This CI configuration will handle the Docker image build and deployment to GitLab’s container registry.
+    - If you use GitHub, run `set_github_action(path = ".")` to copy the
+      pre-configured GitHub Actions file into your project.
+This CI configuration will build your Docker image and push it to the GitHub Container Registry.

 4.  **Deploy Your Application**:
-    Use Docker to build and run your image, or integrate with GitLab CI/CD for automated deployments.
+    Use Docker to build and run your image, or integrate with your chosen CI/CD service for automated deployments.

 ## License